 Epiphone or Gibson: Which Les Paul is for You?

-The Epiphone vs Gibson debate may be the hottest topic on guitar forums around the internet.
+The Epiphone vs. Gibson debate may be the hottest topic on guitar forums around the internet.
 Guitar players have a lot of questions: What’s the difference between an Epiphone and a Gibson?
 Is Epiphone as good as Gibson?
 Should I buy an Epiphone now or save for a Gibson?

-But here’s a little preface before we get into the meat of the matter: There is no universally correct answer to the Epiphone versus Gibson dilemma.
-On one extreme you have the Gibson purists who wouldn’t dream of soiling their hands with an Epiphone.
+But here’s a little preface before we get into the meat of the matter: There is no correct answer to the Epiphone versus Gibson dilemma.
+On one extreme, you have the Gibson purists who wouldn’t dream of soiling their hands with an Epiphone.
 They consider the Epiphone crowd unsophisticated and naïve.

 Then there are the laid-back Epiphone folks, happy enough to play a decent guitar.
 To them, the Gibson people are all cork-sniffing elitists and they don’t get what the fuss is all about.

 In contrast, Epiphone Les Pauls are built overseas.
 This accounts for some of the price difference between the two, but it goes a bit deeper than that.

-Both guitars appear pretty identical at first glance.
+Both guitars appear almost identical at first glance.
 In fact, they look similar enough that unless someone is at a close enough range to see the name on the headstock, or they’re a guitar geek like some of us, they probably aren’t going to know the difference.

-So that’s a good thing to get out of your head from the beginning: Except for a very small percentage of musicians and guitar nerds, most people aren’t going to know or care if your Les Paul is an Epiphone or a Gibson.
+So that’s a good thing to get out of your head from the beginning.
+Except for a very small percentage of musicians and guitar nerds, most people aren’t going to know or care if your Les Paul is an Epiphone or a Gibson.

 But there are a few aesthetic differences for those who look closely enough.
-The Epi headstock has a different shape, the body is not quite as thick, and, for guitars with a sunburst finish, the wood underneath isn’t as pretty as their Gibson brother’s.
+The Epi headstock has a different shape, the body is not quite as thick, and, for guitars with a sunburst finish, the wood underneath isn’t as pretty as their Gibson brother.

 Gibson/Epiphone Construction Specs

-The electronics and hardware in the Gibson are superior as well, and less likely to wear down over time.
+The electronics and hardware in the Gibson are superior as well and less likely to wear down over time.
 Gibson Les Paul Standards feature Gibson's powerful Burstbucker pickups.
 Historically, Epiphone pickups have been good, but do not match the depth and clarity of the Gibson’s.